technwa/PortfolioProjects/README.md

 Here's a collection of some of the Data Analysis Personal Projects I have done.

-They Involving Data Gathering, Data Cleaning, Data Analysis, Data Visualizations and Insights, Technical writing, eic
+They Involve Data Gathering, Data Cleaning, Data Analysis, Data Visualizations and Insights, Technical writing, eic